Igglybuff/awesome-piracy/readme.md

 - [/r/PlexACD](https://www.reddit.com/r/PlexACD/) Discussion about unlimited cloud storage for Plex libraries
 - [rclone-gdrive](https://bytesized-hosting.com/pages/rclone-gdrive) Wiki page on setting up Google Drive with rclone cache and crypt
 - [Connect Your Plex Server To Your Google Drive](https://bytesized-hosting.com/pages/plexdrive) This tutorial will help you connect your Google Drive to your Plex server using Plexdrive.
-- [RcloneBrowser](https://martins.ninja/RcloneBrowser/) Simple cross platform GUI for rclone
+- [RcloneBrowser](https://martins.ninja/RcloneBrowser/) Simple cross-platform GUI for rclone
 - [UDS](https://github.com/stewartmcgown/uds) Unlimited Drive Storage.
 Store files in Google Docs without counting against your quota.
 - [Comparison of file hosting services](https://en.wikipedia.org/wiki/Comparison_of_file_hosting_services) This is a comparison of file hosting services which are currently active.
 - [Cloud storage table](https://nafanz.github.io/cloudstorage.html) Regularly updated table of information about top cloud storage providers.